 The bowls come in a choice of three materials.
 Glass, stainless steel and ceramic.
-Each has their own function, but most notably, the glass bowls have clear measurements on the side that make adding ingredients very straightforward.
+Each has its own function, but most notably, the glass bowls have clear measurements on the side, making adding ingredients very straightforward.

-Tip: If you’re starting out baking, then a glass bowl can help improve your baking as you’ll get a real idea of how the ingredients adapt and come together.
+Tip: If you’re starting out baking, then a glass bowl can help improve your baking as you’ll get an accurate idea of how the ingredients adapt and come together.
 Appreciating how the ingredients change when mixed at different speeds and with the different attachments will help you get used to your stand mixer and be an all-around better baker.

 Choosing a KitchenAid bowl by size

 If you’re looking to pick out a new KitchenAid bowl, then the size might have already been determined by your machine’s size.
 If you have a Mini stand mixer or even a kitchenaid Artisan Mini, you will need to get either a 3.3L/3.5 quart-sized bowl.
 Most people, however, tend to have either the KitchenAid Classic or Artisan models and therefore require the slightly larger bowls between 4.3-4.8L / 4.5-5 quart.
 Finally, if you’re a full-time baking professional, you have probably ended up with a professional-sized KitchenAid, and these bowls are anywhere from 5L-6.9L / 7 quart.

 Tip: If you haven’t purchased a stand mixer, I would recommend going for the largest size you can afford.
 Too many times I’ve had to split down recipes or do two batches of egg whites when the machine has just been slightly too small to fit everything in the bowl.